Welcome to the Counseling Center!

-The Counseling Center provides free, confidential services for Pepperdine students, including individual, couples and group counseling; walk-in consultations; and psycho-educational outreach programming.
+The Counseling Center provides free, confidential services for all Pepperdine undergraduate and graduate students, including individual, couples and group counseling; walk-in consultations; and psycho-educational outreach programming.

 Students come to the Counseling Center for a variety of concerns including homesickness, depression, anxiety, relationship problems, eating concerns, and addictive behaviors.
 The Center also offers psychological consultation to students, faculty, staff, or parents who are concerned about a student.
 A caring, licensed professional staff is here to meet your needs.

+The Counseling Center is open all year long...just connect with us and we'll help you find an appointment time that fits your schedule.
 Learn more about our services by exploring this Web site!
-If you have any questions or would like to set up an appointment, please contact the Center at 310-506-4210.
+If you have any questions or would like to set up an appointment, please contact the Center at 310-506-4210 or by email.

 LOCATION: TCC 270